 Pixel stretch without Photoshop

 Almost every pixel stretch tutorial online assumes you own Photoshop and know your way around it.
 You don't need either.
-Here's the manual method laid bare — and the much shorter version that runs on your phone.
+Here's the full manual method, then the much shorter mobile app version that runs on your phone.

 The pixel stretch effect started life as a Photoshop trick, so that's where most guides point you.
 But the technique itself — stretch a strip of color across a photo — has nothing to do with any one program.
-Once you see the manual steps written out, it's obvious why a purpose-built app is faster.
+Written out below, the manual route runs to roughly six steps; a purpose-built app collapses the same result into four gestures.

 The Photoshop way (the long version)